 My interest in astronomy goes back to my childhood when my father showed me Jupiter and the Moon through a small refracting telescope.
-The first solar eclipse I viewed was in April 1976; it was just a partial eclipse from the UK but I remember it vividly.
+The first solar eclipse I witnessed was in April 1976; it was only a partial eclipse from the UK but I remember it vividly.

 Throughout my education I indulged my interest in all things scientific and graduated with a degree in Mathematics with Physics from the University of Sussex where I also became an active member (and eventually chairman) of the University's Astronomical Society.
 My main interest lies in making lunar and planetary observations.

-In March 2012 I presented a series of lectures on the science of the aurora to audiences in Iceland and London and interpreted the sightings in relation to satellite data.
-I particularly enjoy sharing my knowledge of constellations and helping people locate astronomical bodies whilst under a perfect starry sky.
+Over the past few years I have presented lectures on the science of the aurora to audiences in Iceland, London and astronomical societies around the UK.
+I particularly enjoy sharing my knowledge and whilst under clear skies, I enjoy pointing out constellations and helping people find their way around the sky.

-Professionally I’m now fortunate to combine my two passions of travel and astronomy.
+I consider myself to be very fortunate to combine my passions of travel and astronomy.

 What is your most memorable travel experience?